kestra-io/docs/content/blogs/2023-11-09-advanced-python-scripts.md

 ## Approach #2 - Writing the Script with Kestra Editor
-The latest release of Kestra brings some interesting new features, one of them being the built-in code editor.

 To start using it, click on the `Editor` tab in the sidebar navigation, and choose your namespace from the dropdown menu: